o-bissing/predict_wind_speed_at_turbine/README.md

-**Project for an ongoing Kaggle challenge, is steadily updated...**

 ## Introduction

 Goal of this project is to enchance my Data Science skills in forecasting.
 Doing this project I participate in a [Kaggle](https://kaggle.com/competitions/predict-the-wind-speed-at-a-wind-turbine) challenge.